hemantksingh/messup-learn/People/Leadership.md

     - say no to talented jerks - scientific experiments have shown jerks diminish a team's performance by 30-40%
   - establish vulnerability - As a leader the most important thing that you can say to your team is - *I messed up* or *I need help to achieve x*
   - create purpose - the yearning to do something larger than ourselves.
-  - keep the culture alive (culture capture) - seek and provide constructive feedback.
+  - keep the culture alive (culture capture)
+    - seek and provide constructive feedback.
 What excites them, what frustrates them, what is their biggest challenge?
+    - surveys and questionnaires to measure e.g. Dimensions of Learning Organizations Questionnaire (DLOQ) is a tool designed to assess the following five dimensions of a learning organization:
+      - Continuous learning: This dimension measures an organization's commitment to ongoing learning and improvement through training, development, and knowledge sharing.
+      - Participative decision making: This dimension assesses the degree to which employees are involved in decision making processes and encouraged to contribute their ideas and expertise.
+      - Team learning: This dimension measures the extent to which teams collaborate and share knowledge to achieve common goals.
+      - Embedded systems for learning: This dimension assesses the presence and effectiveness of systems and processes within the organization to support learning and knowledge sharing.
+      - Visionary leadership: This dimension measures the leadership's commitment to fostering a culture of learning and supporting learning initiatives.

 - Delegation
   - Getting results through others requires you to shift from being a player to coach, from doing to leading.
 Avoid being the bottleneck by taking on too much work yourself, let others take ownership of initiatives where you provide guidance and support.